chloe0220/Identifying_Amazon_HelpFulReview_Project/README.md

 # Identifying_Amazon_HelpFulReview_Project
-There are 5 python notebook and 4 datasets included in the repositories.
+There are 5 Colab notebook and 4 datasets included in the repositories.

 Dataset folder:
 Raw_Dataset_For_Tablet.csv: Web-scraped raw comments data from Amazon Website.